2-Propenamide (Acrylamide)

 CAS Registry Number 79-06-1

-- The majority of acrylamide is used in the manufacture of various polymers, which in turn are used as binding, thickening, or flocculating agents in grout, cement, sewage/waste water treatment, pesticide formulations, cosmetics, sugar manufacturing and soil erosion prevention, ore processing, food packaging, plastic products and in molecular biology laboratory applications.
+- The majority of acrylamide is used in the manufacture of various polymers, which in turn are used as binding, thickening, or flocculating agents in grout, cement, sewage and wastewater treatment, pesticide formulations, cosmetics, sugar manufacturing, soil erosion prevention, ore processing, food packaging, plastic products, and in molecular biology laboratory applications.

 - Acrylamide is not manufactured in Canada but is imported into Canada.

-- Prior to the assessment, acrylamide was identified as a potential concern to human health based on its classification by international organizations as a substance which was found to cause cancer in laboratory animals and which may cause genetic effects or other effects such as reproductive, developmental and neurological results, and based on a high potential for exposure to Canadians.
+- Prior to the assessment, acrylamide was identified as a potential human health concern based on its classification by international organizations as a substance that may cause cancer, genetic, reproductive, or developmental effects, according to laboratory studies.
+It was also a priority for assessment because it had a high potential for exposure to people in Canada.
+Acrylamide is also associated with neurological effects.

-- Canadians are exposed to acrylamide in the diet as a result of its formation from naturally-occurring components of certain foods when cooked at high temperatures, such as French fries and potato chips.
+- People in Canada are exposed to acrylamide in the diet as a result of its formation from naturally occurring components of certain foods when cooked at high temperatures, such as French fries and potato chips.
 Acrylamide is not present in any ingredient of these foods prior to cooking and it is not a contaminant inadvertently added at any stage of food preparation.

-- Canadians are also exposed to acrylamide from its presence in cigarette smoke.
+- People in Canada are also exposed to acrylamide from its presence in cigarette smoke.

-- The Government of Canada has conducted a science-based evaluation of acrylamide, called a screening assessment.
+- The Government of Canada conducted a science-based evaluation of acrylamide, called a screening assessment.

-- The Government of Canada has concluded that acrylamide is considered to be harmful to human health.
+- The Government concluded that acrylamide is harmful to human health.

-- The Government of Canada has already taken several steps to address acrylamide in food.
-This updated risk management approach, which will help to reduce Canadians ‘ exposure to acrylamide from food sources, includes a 3-prong strategy:
+- The Government has already taken several steps to address acrylamide in food.
+This updated risk management approach, which will help to reduce exposure to acrylamide from food sources, includes:

 - Health Canada will press industry towards the development and implementation of acrylamide reduction strategies by food processors and the food service industry.